michaldziuba03/code-samples/social-login/README.md

 #### Example flow
 I will briefly explain this method, because I want to focus actually on second method.
 1. Find user by provider and social account id (providerId).
-2. If user already exists - create session/JWT.
+2. If user already exists - create session/JWT for them.
 3. If user doesn't exists - create new user with data from social provider (email, social account id, displayName).
 Make sure email is not already taken.
 4. Create session/JWT for created user.